 Three questions about drying plastics that everyone should know how to answer.
-The quiz appears in the January 2011 article, "You Must Dry Hygroscopic Resins,"
+The quiz first appeared in the January 2011 article, "You Must Dry Hygroscopic Resins,"

 by John Bozzelli.